 2.6.
-In 2017 sales of sand and gravel in Milton Keynes were 0.24 Mt.
+To protect commercial confidentiality sales figures for 2018 cannot be identified.
 Sales of sand and gravel have fluctuated over the last ten years.
-Between 2008 and 2010 sales increased year on year before decreasing year on year between 2011 and 2014.
-Sales increased significantly in 2015, then fell in 2016 and increased again in 2017 (by 45%), to the highest levels seen in the last 10 years.
-It is likely that the decline in sales between

-2011 and 2014 and between 2015 and 2016 is directly attributable to a deficit between rates of extraction and rates of replenishment through new permissions.
-Between 2011 and 2014 two active quarries of medium scale (land at Caldecote Farm and Manor Farm) came to their end of life.
-Between 2011 and 2012 the only other permitted site was land at Calverton, which was inactive for this period.
-The growth in sales in 2015 can be attributed to increased production levels at the land at Calverton site and commencement of extraction at the land east of Haversham Road quarry, which was granted permission in 2014.
+Between 2009 and 2010 sales increased before decreasing year on year between 2011 and 2014.
+Sales increased significantly in 2015, fell in 2016 and increased again in 2017 to the highest levels seen in the last 10 years.
+Between 2017 and 2018 sales fell by 29%.
+It is likely that the decline in sales between 2011 and 2014, 2015 and 2016 and 2017 and 2018 is directly attributable to a deficit between rates of extraction and rates of replenishment through new permissions.
+Between 2011 and 2014 two active quarries of medium scale (Land at Caldecote Farm and Manor Farm) came to their end of life.
+Between 2011 and 2012 the only other permitted site was Land at Calverton, which was inactive for this period.
+The growth in sales in 2015 can be attributed to increased production levels at the Land at Calverton site and commencement of extraction at the Land east of Haversham Road quarry, which was granted permission in 2014.
 There were no sales from the land at Calverton site in 2016, resulting in an overall decline in sales for this year.
 The growth in sales in 2017 can be attributed to sales resuming at Calverton and to higher production levels at the other two active sites.
+Sales fell in 2018 as the active quarry Land at Calverton came to its end of life and production levels reduced at Land south of Caldecote Farm.
+Two new permissions were granted in 2018; Land at Passenham (eastern extension) and Land to north and east of Lathbury however their permissions remained unimplemented at year end thus leading to the overall reduction in sales.